lgonzalezrouco/pti/wsl.md

 2. Once you have WSL enabled, you can already go to the Microsoft Store, search "Ubuntu 20" and install Ubuntu 20.04.LTS.

+*NOTE: It's recommended to enable copy-paste CTRL+SHIFT+C/V in the Ubuntu window settings.*

 3. Check ANNEX 1 and ANNEX 2 to learn how to edit text files that are within WSL.